AnonJr/AnonJr.com/readme.md

 # blog.anonjr.com

 This is the content for my [personal blog](http://blog.anonjr.com).
+While hosting with GitHub Pages, I'm using [Pretzel](https://github.com/Code52/pretzel) for the actual static site build.

 ## Run it locally

- * `deploy.cmd` will run a pretzel bake/build, and put a copy of the site in `_site`.
+ * `_deploy.cmd` will run a pretzel bake/build, and put a copy of the site in `docs`.
- * `test.cmd` will run a pretzel taste/local server, and run it on http://localhost:8080
+ * `_test.cmd` will run a pretzel taste/local server, and run it on http://localhost:8080